 - 1. Meets all eligibility criteria pursuant to WAC 392-700-035or Section C of this document - 2.
-Is enrolled in a Program, as well as, the District, - 3.
-Meets the attendance period requirement pursuant to WAC 392-700-015(3), - 4.
-Meets the weekly status check requirement pursuant to WAC 392-700-015(23), - 5.
+Is enrolled in a Program, as well as, the District, - Meets the attendance period requirement pursuant to WAC 392-700-015(3), 3. - Meets the weekly status check requirement pursuant to WAC 392-700-015(23), - 5.
 Has not withdrawn or been dropped from the Program prior to the monthly count day, - 6.
-Is not being claimed by a state institution pursuant to WAC 392-122-221 on the monthly count day, - 7.
-Whose Program enrollment is not being claimed by a college for postsecondary funding,
+Whose Program enrollment is not being claimed by a college for postsecondary funding, - 7.
+Is not currently enrolled in a high school program, including Alternative Learning Experience, College in the High School or another reengagement program excluding Jobs for Washington's Graduate (JWG) program,

-- 294 8.
-Is not currently enrolled in a high school program, including Alternative Learning 295 Experience, College in the High School or another reengagement program excluding Jobs 296 for Washington's Graduate (JWG) program, - 9.
-If concurrently enrolled in a Running Start, Skills Center, or JWG program, is not exceeding the full-time equivalent (FTE) limitation pursuant to WAC 392-121-136, - 10.
-Has not exceeded the 1.0 annual average FTE (AAFTE) for the school year to include prior months' enrollment in a high school, at a state institution, and in JWG program, and
+- 8. If concurrently enrolled in a Running Start, Skills Center, or JWG program, is not exceeding the full-time equivalent (FTE) limitation pursuant to WAC 392-121-136, - 9.
+Has not exceeded the 1.0 annual average FTE (AAFTE) for the school year to include prior months' enrollment in a high school and in JWG program

-K. Funding and Reimbursement.
+K. Funding and Reimbursement